Six Senses Spa Punta Cana

 This extraordinary desert setting presents a host of activities for guests who choose to be out and about.
 Within the resort is Grow With Six Senses, a dedicated kids hangout for younger guests who do not wish to join their parent’s adventures.
 The Arava Valley and the surrounding region features several historic, archaeological and nature landmarks together with the opportunity to participate in extreme sports such as off-road driving, mountain climbing, mountain biking and rappelling.
 More leisurely family inclusive activities are hiking, camel or jeep safaris, craft workshops, bird watching and wine tours.
 Eilat, which is located on the Red Sea, is ideal for families; a 60-minute drive from Shaharut, the resort town features calm waters, abundant sea life and excellent snorkeling and diving.
 Camel camping overnights are arranged with flair and comfort, while dune walking with Bedouins includes fascinating story telling and desert lore.
 Trips further afield can be arranged to Petra, Masada, Mount Karkom and the Dead Sea.

 The journey to Shaharut is part of the story, traveling through the timeless landscape steeped in history.
 Flights from Tel Aviv to Eilat are 50 minutes, followed by 45 minutes transfer to the resort from new international airport, Ramon.
 Currently under development, the airport will serve domestic flights and major carriers from key European markets.
 Driving from Tel Aviv or Jerusalem takes around three-and-a-half hours or three hours from Petra in neighboring Jordan.

-Six Senses Shaharut looks forward to welcoming guests to the desert from late summer 2019 onward.
+Six Senses Shaharut looks forward to welcoming guests to the desert from June 2020 onward.

 For further information, please contact: